jules2689/trudeau/docs/2020-04-17/post_news.md

 a lot of what bill has already put in place has a very positive effect with the cerband with the wage subsidyparticularly.
 I mean, what we're announcing today are very particularinitiatives.
-Firstly, what I've heard fro mall sides, whether it be --whether it be labour or whether it be industry, everybody stalked about liquidity.
+Firstly, what I've heard fro mall sides, whether it be --whether it be labour or whether it be industry, everybody is talked about liquidity.
 I remember My first meeting after the lock down with the petroleum producers and saying that their top five priorities were liquidity, liquidity, liquidity, liquidity.
 We heard the same from workers.
 So this is, you know, really important for small tomedium-sized businesses.